Geethikadasari7/MyLibrary-Bot/README.md

 This project contains the following workflows:

-* **`My Books.json`:** An interactive workflow that listens for the text "My Books" and replies with a complete summary of the student's library account status.
+* **`my-books-summary.json`:** An interactive workflow named `My Books (Interactive)` that listens for the text "My Books" and replies with a complete summary of the student's library account status.
-* **`Instant Issue Confirmation.json`:** An automated workflow that sends a confirmation to a student as soon as a new book is issued to them in the Google Sheet.
+* **`instant-issue-confirmation.json`:** An automated workflow named `Instant Issue Confirmation` that sends a confirmation to a student as soon as a new book is issued to them in the Google Sheet.
-* **`Librarian Initiated Flow.json`:** A similar workflow for new book issue confirmations.
+* **`new-book-notification.json`:** A similar workflow for new book issue confirmations, named `New Book Notification`.
-* **`Return Status.json`:** An automated workflow that sends a "Thank you for returning" message when a book's status is updated in the sheet.
+* **`return-status-confirmation.json`:** An automated workflow named `Return Confirmation` that sends a "Thank you for returning" message when a book's status is updated in the sheet.
-* **`Daily Reminder Service.json`:** A scheduled workflow that runs once a day to remind students of their pending due dates.
+* **`daily-reminder-service.json`:** A scheduled workflow named `Daily Due Date Reminder` that runs once a day to remind students of their pending due dates.